czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 Four hours later she was still thinking about the case, and yet Adamek hadn't showed up.
 She called up Amanda to ask her if she too had been contacted by the police.

 "What?
-No&hellip; I haven't heard from them since they interviewed me yesterday," Amanda said.
+No… I haven't heard from them since they interviewed me yesterday," Amanda said.
 "You say they are coming over soon to ask you about the case?
 I wonder what they think you know."

 "I'm worried they think of me as a suspect.
 I don't know why they would think I had anything to do with it.
 There's no way I would ever commit violence like that!
 You do believe me, don't you?"